pyroll-project/pyroll-core/README.md

 This helps to avoid unnecessary effort by you and us.
 Use the issue system or [mail us](mailto:kalibrierzentrum@imf.tu-freiberg.de).
 If you want to create your own plugin package, please use the [plugin template](https://github.com/pyroll-project/pyroll-plugin-template) and follow the instructions there.

+### Policy for Inclusion of Hooks in the Core

+Since version 2.0 we try to include as many hooks as possible into the core, to tie down the nomenclature.
+This seems necessary, since for the same concepts, often different terms exist in literature.
+To avoid collisions and redundancies, it is better to include these hooks in the core, although some of them may come without implementation.
+This improves the exchangeability of plugins.
+If you like a hook to be included in the core, open an issue, or preferably, a pull request with the respective changes.
+Supply your pull request with fallback implementations of the hook, if any meaningful exist.

+From this policy we explicitly exclude hooks, that are solely of use for one model approach, namely "coefficients".
+They are large in number across the whole plugin landscape, but usually named after the model and of no further use to other plugins.
+So the benefit from including them in the core is small, while the pollution of the core would be exzessive.
+If another plugin has to make use of them, just add a dependency for the respective source plugin.

+A few examples for clarification:

+- The hooks `Profile.surface_temperature` and `Profile.core_temperature` may be of interests to many plugins.
+  The core provides fallbacks which just return `self.temperature`, which is a good first estimate of those.
+  So plugins modelling surface and thermal effects can easily refer to the respective temperatures, without worrying, if there is a model describing the temperature gradient or not.
+- The hook `Profile.freiberg_flow_stress_coefficients` from the `pyroll-freiberg-flow-stress` plugin makes no sense without the Freiberg flow stress model, so it is not included in the core.
+- The hook `Profile.thermal_conductivity` is a material property useful to many plugins, but no meaningful fallback exists, since there is no default material.
+  So the provision of values or implementations is deferred to the user or developers of material databases.

+So the core includes several hooks, that are not used by other core functionality, but provide a save ground for plugins.

 ## Roadmap